-Projected Salary Increases(1)
+Projected Salary

-Ranges from 4.25% to 9.95% based on years of service.
+Increases(1) Ranges from 4.00% to 9.00% based on years of service.

 Cost of Living Adjustment 2.75% for Tier 1; 2.00% for Tier 3.
-Actual increases are contingent upon

-Consumer Price Index (CPI) increases with a 2.75% maximum for Tier 1 and a 2.00% maximum for Tier 3.
-For Tier 1 members with sufficient COLA bank, withdrawals from the bank can be made to increase retiree COLA up to 3% per
+Actual increases are contingent upon Consumer Price Index (CPI) increases with a 2.75% maximum for Tier 1 and a 2.00% maximum for Tier 3.
+For Tier 1 members with sufficient COLA bank, withdrawals from the bank can be made to increase retiree COLA up to 3% per year.

+Mortality
-Mortality Healthy: Pub-2010 General Health Retiree Amount-Weighted Above-Median

-Mortality Tables with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2019.
+Healthy: Pub-2010 General Healthy Retiree Amount-Weighted Above-Median Mortality Tables with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2021.

-Disabled: Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Tables with rates increased by 10% for males and decreased by 5% for females, projected generationally with the two-dimensional mortality
+Disabled: Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Tables with rates increased by 5% for males and decreased by 5% for females, projected generationally with the two-dimensional mortality improvement scale MP-2021

-Beneficiaries: Pub-2010 Contingent Survivor Amount-Weighted Above-Median Mortality Tables with rates increased by 10% for males and females, projected generationally with the two-dimensional mortality improvement scale MP-2019.
+Beneficiaries (currently in pay status): Pub-2010 Contingent Survivor Amount-Weighted Above Median Mortality Tables with rates increased by 5% for males and 10% for females, projected generationally with the two-dimensional mortality improvement scale MP-2021.

-Includes inflation at 2.75% plus across-the-board salary increase of 0.50% plus merit and promotional increases.
+Includes inflation at 2.50% plus across-the-board salary increase of 0.50% plus merit and promotional increases.